itsliamegan/caribou/README.md

-# Caribou
+# Contend

-Caribou is a JavaScript testing library.
+An xUnit-style testing library for JavaScript.
 It's heavily opinionated and provides a variety of built-in tools to avoid having to install and glue together several third-party packages.
 It provides mechanisms to [define tests](#defining-tests), [make assertions](#assertions), [hook into the test lifecycle](#lifecycle-hooks), [create mocks and stubs](#mocks-and-stubs), and test (limited) [functionality in the browser](#browser-testing).